-There is no single data source about the recipients of evidence-based early childhood home visiting services.
-The NHVRC reached out to home visiting models considered evidence based in 2021 and to state, territory, the District of Columbia, and tribal Maternal, Infant, and Early Childhood Home Visiting (MIECHV) Program awardees.
+Before the NHVRC launched in 2017, there was no single data source about the recipients of evidence-based early childhood home visiting services.
+For this yearbook, the NHVRC reached out to home visiting models considered evidence based in 2022 and to state, territory, the District of Columbia, and Tribal Maternal, Infant, and Early Childhood Home Visiting (MIECHV) Program grantees.

-Fifteen evidence-based models operating across the United States in 2021 provided data on the number of families and/or children served.
+Seventeen evidence-based models operating across the United States in 2022 provided data on the number of families and/or children served.

 According to the data received—

 Of the more than 2.8 million home visits provided, at least—

 Learn More About the National Landscape

 Although the number of families served by evidence-based models is substantial, it represents only 1.6 percent of the more than 17.3 million pregnant caregivers and parenting families who could benefit from home visiting.
 The percentage of families served rises to 3.3 percent if one restricts the pool of potential beneficiaries to our estimate of high-priority families.
 (Source: The 3.3 percent estimate makes the simplifying assumption that the 270,890 families served are high-priority families.)Go to footnote #>1

 Source: Calculations based on data collected from 17 evidence-based models operating in the United States in 2022, and tabulations of the [American Community Survey](https://www.census.gov/programs-surveys/acs/) (2017–2021).

 What Do We Know About Other Home Visiting Models?

 The Home Visiting Yearbook primarily shares data on home visiting provided by models designated as evidence based by the Home Visiting Evidence of Effectiveness (HomVEE) project.
 Since 2018, we have explored information about emerging home visiting models that demonstrate some evidence of effectiveness but have not been designated by HomVEE as evidence based.